MicrosoftDocs/memdocs/sccm/mdm/deploy-use/enroll-company-owned-devices.md

  When configuring profiles for corporate-owned devices, the administrator can specify whether the managed devices support *user affinity* which identifies a specific user with the device.
 Devices configured with **user affinity** can install and run the Company Portal app to download apps and manage devices.
 See [User affinity for hybrid managed devices in Configuration Manager](../../mdm/deploy-use/user-affinity-for-hybrid-managed-devices.md).

 ## Manage devices with Activation Lock
  Microsoft Intune can help you manage iOS Activation Lock, a feature of the Find My iPhone app for iOS 7.1 and later devices.
 Activation Lock is enabled automatically when the Find My iPhone app is used on a device.
-See [Manage iOS Activation Lock with System Center Configuration Manager](../../mdm/deploy-use/manage-ios-activation-lock.md).
+See [Manage iOS Activation Lock with Configuration Manager](../../mdm/deploy-use/manage-ios-activation-lock.md).

  ## Predeclare devices with IMEI or iOS serial numbers